Juaneliz/Implementation-of-Lexical-Analysis/README.md

 Through this program as the Regular expression represented is an NFA, the complexity in the program is  O(n) in normal cases.
 However,  in worst cases the complexity changes through O(n^2).

 I used the regex library from python to develop the program.
 Aswell as some functions to delete blank spaces.
 (Re — Regular Expression Operations, n.d.).
 I preferred the implementation in prolog.
 This is because it represents the automata in a structurally efficient way.
-The regex expression may be better for parsing and representation of lexical analysis.
+The regex expression may be better for analyzing and representation of lexical analysis.
 But the complexity changes.

 ### References
 Peckory, G. (2015, December 1).
 Why use NFAs over DFAs.
 Stack Overflow. https://stackoverflow.com/questions/33260936/why-use-nfas-over-dfas <br>